 I have always admitted that I am not a person who does budget travel well.
-Where possible, I like to spend my husband’s hard earned cash in the most luxurious way possible.
-One way I want do this is to stay in Turkey’s finest, luxury hotels.
+Where possible, I like to spend my cash in the most luxurious way possible.
+Unfortunately, I don’t have a budget for some of Turkey’s most expensive hotels.

-I want to pamper myself, indulge in fine cuisine, and jump up and down on the large king size beds while hitting my husband with the pure feather pillows.
-Room service would bring me champagne for breakfast and then I would open the curtains using the remote control to reveal a sun rise that is worthy to grace, only the pages of national geographic.
+I can only dream of pampering myself, fine cuisine, and jumping up and down on the large king size beds covered with pure feather pillows.
+I dream about room service bringing me champagne for breakfast and open the curtains using the remote control to reveal a sun rise that is worthy to grace, only the pages of National Geographic.

 Ok, jolt back to reality.
-I will just have to write about it instead, so here is my list of the finest, luxurious hotels of Turkey.
-Unfortunately, due to past discrepancies my husband will not allow me access to his credit cards so I can only promise a full hotel review, on each of them when I win the lottery.
+I will just have to write about it instead, so here is a list of the finest, luxurious hotels of Turkey.
+I can only promise a full hotel review, on each of them if I win the lottery.

-Çiragan Kempinski – Istanbul – 30,000 Euros for one night in the Sultan Suite
+Çiragan Kempinski in Istanbul : 30,000 Euros for one night in the Sultan Suite

-Calista Resort – Belek – 6000 euros per night for a VIP Villa
+Calista Resort in Belek : 6000 Euros per night for a VIP Villa

-Marden Palace – Antalya – 475 Euros for one night in the Executive Suite.
+Marden Palace in Antalya : 1000 Euros for one night in the Garden Suite

-Hotel Les Ottomans – Istanbul – 3000 Euros for a night in the Hurrem Sultan Suite
+Hotel Les Ottomans in Istanbul : 3000 Euros for a night in the Hurrem Sultan Suite

 This hotel prides itself on its Feng Shui decorating style.
 The hotel is an old period mansion and each room has been individually decorated with hand crafted materials to give that unique luxurious feel.
 It boasts that it is the favourite of Turkish celebrities.